Lithia Motors (LAD)

 AI Analysis | Feedback

-Bryan DeBoer is the third-generation leader of Lithia Motors, with his grandfather, Walt DeBoer, founding the company in 1946.
-He joined Lithia in 1989, progressing through various managerial roles within dealerships, including Finance Manager, Used Vehicle Manager, General Sales Manager, General Manager, and multi-store General Manager.
-DeBoer also served as Senior Vice President of Mergers & Acquisitions/Operations and Chief Operating Officer before becoming CEO in 2012, succeeding his father, Sidney DeBoer.
-He holds a B.S. in Business Administration/Management, summa cum laude, from Southern Oregon University and is a graduate of the National Auto Dealers Association Dealer Academy.
+Bryan DeBoer is a third-generation leader of Lithia Motors, the grandson of founder Walt DeBoer.
+He joined Lithia in 1989 and gained extensive operational experience in various roles including finance manager, general manager, and Chief Operating Officer.
+In 2012, he succeeded his father, Sidney DeBoer, as CEO and President.
+DeBoer holds a B.S. in Business Administration from Southern Oregon University and is a graduate of the National Automobile Dealers Association Dealer Academy.

 Tina Miller, Senior Vice President, Chief Financial Officer

-David Stork, Senior Vice President, Chief Administrative Officer
+George Hines, Senior Vice President, Chief Innovation and Technology Officer

 AI Analysis | Feedback